an-unidentified-emu/class-stuff/lab4/lab4.typ

   #normal-box[
     = Discussion
-    This experiment shows that in the majority of cases, air resistance is negligable.
+    This experiment shows that in a lab setting, air resistance can usually be neglected.
+At each angle measured, every trial was
   ]
   #normal-box()[
     = References